advancedresearch/advancedresearch.github.io/blog/2025-01-22-meta-reasoning-about-basic-facts.md

 (a1 & a2 -> b) -> (!b -> !(a1 & a2))
 ```

+However, this is not sufficient, because it does not allow us to pick out any particular basic fact to correct it.
+It only tells us that all the basic facts one assumed, combined, are wrong.

 By adding assumptions of the excluded middle of the basic facts `a1, a2`, I can prove the following (using [Hooo](https://github.com/advancedresearch/hooo)):

 ```